 News of the coronavirus outbreak in China came just before the new year.
-With cases of the coronavirus confirmed in the United States and one case confirmed here in San Antonio, many are searching for ways to avoid getting sick.
+With cases of the coronavirus confirmed in the United States including San Antonio, many are searching for ways to avoid getting sick.

 Dr. Maria Fernandez Falcon, a pediatrician with infectious disease expertise at UT Health Physicians, shares these coronavirus facts and tips to help keep you and your loved ones healthy.

 Coronavirus is named for the crown-like spikes on its surface.
 Sometimes, coronaviruses that infect animals evolve and become a new human coronavirus.
 Human coronaviruses were first identified in the mid-1960s.